secureblue/secureblue.github.io/content/POSTINSTALL-README.md

 [FAQ](/faq#releases)

-## Set Nvidia-specific kargs if applicable
+## Set NVIDIA-specific kargs if applicable
 {: #nvidia}

-If you are using an nvidia image, run this after installation:
+If you are using an `nvidia` image, run this after installation:

 ```
 ujust set-kargs-nvidia
 ```

-You may also need this (solves flickering and luks issues on some nvidia hardware):
+You may also need this (solves flickering and luks issues on some NVIDIA hardware):

 ```
 rpm-ostree kargs \